akesterson/purego-sdl3/examples/multiple-windows/README.md

 This example creates three SDL windows and renderers.
-In each of the windows simple button is created and debug text is used to represent how many times the button was clicked.
+A simple button is created in each window.
+A debug text indicates how many times the button has been clicked.
-On button click, it's detected from which window it comes from and is handled correctly.
+When the button is clicked, the window it came from is detected and the button is processed correctly.

 Windows:
 ![Screenshot Windows](./multiple_windows.png)